-Remove the hardware (62 and 63) securing the rotating assembly to the pump casing.
+Remove the hardware (63 and 64) securing the rotating assembly to the pump casing.
 Separate the rotating assembly by pulling straight away from the pump casing.
-Tie and tag the rotating assembly adjusting flat washers (59) for ease of reassembly.
+Tie and tag the rotating assembly adjusting flat washers (60) for ease of reassembly.

-An optional disassembly tool is not provided by the factory.
+An optional disassembly tool is available from the factory.
 A similar tool may be assembled using 1/2-inch pipe (schedule 80 steel or malleable iron) and a standard tee (see Figure 3).
 All threads are 1/2-inch NPT.
 DO NOT pre-assemble the tool.